EciStg/order-placement/README.md

 ## Actors

-Within the ECi Order Placement system a dealer typically takes on the role of **buyer**.
+Within the ECI Order Placement system a dealer typically takes on the role of **buyer**.
 A vendor or supplier (typical readers of this document) assume the role of **seller**.
 The **buyer** purchases from the **seller** on behalf of the **consumer**.